-Notably, utilizing hardcoded domains and URLs for these payloads likely indicates that each lure document is tailored to the campaign and/or victim, behavior somewhat consistent with the tactics, techniques and procedures (TTP) observed in campaigns conducted by other threat actors such as ‘Emotet’.
+Notably, utilizing hardcoded domains and URLs for these payloads indicated that each lure document was tailored to the campaign and/or victim, behavior somewhat consistent with the tactics, techniques and procedures (TTP) observed in campaigns conducted by other threat actors such as ‘Emotet’.

 Having downloaded the first stage payload, a dynamic link library (DLL),

-rundll32.exe is executed by the malicious Microsoft Office ‘downloader’ macro to register and spawn the malicious Qakbot payload.
+rundll32.exe was executed by the malicious Microsoft Office ‘downloader’ macro to register and spawn the malicious Qakbot payload.

-Subsequently a scheduled task is created, using the Windows Task Scheduler,
+Subsequently a scheduled task was created, using the Windows Task Scheduler,

 schtasks.exe, to load the DLL payload with the Register Server utility,